lipsworld/wp-opt-in/readme.txt

 Contributors: Petter
 Tags: email, mail, plugin, sidebar,
 Requires at least: 2.0.2
-Tested up to: 2.9.2
+Tested up to: 3.0.1
-Stable tag: 1.3.1
+Stable tag: 1.3.2

 Collect e-mail addresses from users with a simple form.
 Send them an e-mail automagically.

 == Description ==

-This plugin can be used to send e-mail to users wanting specific information.
+This plugin can be used to send e-mail to users.
 The front side of the 'WP Opt-in' plugin is a simple form with an e-mail input field and a submit button.
 By entering an e-mail address into the field and pressing submit, an e-mail is sent automatically to the specified address.

 The contents and sender of the automatic e-mail can be specified in options, along with whatever you would like for status messages and other text for the front side.